tylerbouknight/unPairasight/README.md

 # unPairasight: Advanced Vault Encryption for Obsidian

 unPairasight supercharges Obsidian's native security capabilities.
-With features like tag-based file management and AES-256-CBC encryption, unPairasight fills the security gaps in your Obsidian workflow.
+With an array of features like tag-based file management, AES-256-CBC encryption, and a sleek user interface, unPairasight fills the security gaps in your Obsidian workflow.

-**IMPORTANT:** Please, for my sake, backup your vault before testing!

 ---